mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Preferably has draw power support
 - Preferably can re-use cards in GY
 - Extra Deck are Fusion/Synchro/Link
+- Can have 2 Xyz (no Number) if no Link
 - No skill generated cards in Main Deck
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Each decks can be one or more variations